Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.

 - When there are no required questions that will be skipped over.
 Even when skipped over, doForms will evaluate the required status of questions.

-In most cases using relevance logic is preferable to skip logic because to the greater control it provided over if a question will be visible and if its required status will be checked.
+In most cases using display if logic is preferable to jump to logic because to the greater control it provided over if a question will be visible and if its required status will be checked.

-In the example below, the skip condition can be interpreted as skip to the end of the form if the answer to the current question is A.
+In the example below, the jump to condition can be interpreted as skip to the end of the form if the answer to the current question is A.

-You may also use compound skip logic to evaluate two or more skip conditions using AND/OR logical operators (see section below).
+You may also use compound jump to logic to evaluate two or more jump conditions using AND/OR logical operators (see section below).

-Note that you cannot use skip logic to create loops.
+Note that you cannot use jump to logic to create loops.
 Use Repeatable Sections for looping.

-You can apply relevance logic to ignore a question based on the answer to any question above it.
+You can apply only display if logic to ignore a question based on the answer to any question above it.
 This is done by evaluating the answer to the prior question based on a condition and ignoring the current question if that condition is not met.

-In the example below, the relevance condition can be interpreted as if the answer to the media image capture question above was ‘no_media’, then display the current sketch question.
+In the example below, the only display if condition can be interpreted as if the answer to the media image capture question above was ‘no_media’, then display the current sketch question.
 Otherwise, the current sketch question would be ignored.

-Another useful tactic is to use the not equal operator with a blank answer value.
+Another useful tactic is to use the not empty operator.
 The example below would cause the relevance logic to trigger if any one of the answers to the select multiple question is checked.
 The alternative for achieving this result would be to use the equal operator in multiple compound logic statements (see next section).

-You may also use compound relevance logic to evaluate two or more relevance conditions using AND/OR logical operators (see section below).
+You may also use compound only display if logic to evaluate two or more only display if conditions using AND/OR logical operators (see section below).

 Compound logic

-Both the Skip Logic and Relevance Logic features provide the ability to use multiple logical conditions.
-As an example, supposed you have building inspection form with the following Select Multiple question:
+Both the Jump to logic and Only display if logic features provide the ability to use multiple logical conditions.
+As an example, suppose you have a building inspection form with the following Select Multiple question:

-Then, you might use the compound relevance logic below to specify that the Percent Basement question will only be displayed if Basement and Crawlspace are checked above:
+Then, you might use the compound only display if logic below to specify that the Percent Basement question will only be displayed if Basement and Crawlspace are checked above:

 Applying compound logic can be a little bit tricky.
 Logical operators are evaluated from left to right, and in the following order: